Our use of cookies

 "I hate reading.
 It's hard, it's boring."

-If your child finds reading hard, boring or lonely - you're not alone, to help the The Book Trust have put together some really useful advice about engaging reluctant readers
+If your child finds reading hard, boring or lonely - you're not alone, to help The Book Trust have put together some really useful advice about engaging reluctant readers

 What shall we read?